Legendrian knots and constructible sheaves: Introduction

 \begin{theorem} Let $\Lambda$ be the rainbow closure of a positive braid with $w$ crossings on $n$ strands.
 Then

 Here, $\mathrm{Gr}^W$ is the associated graded with respect to the weight filtration, and so the expression on the right is the weight series of the stack $\cM_1(\Lambda)$. \end{theorem}

+We close this introduction with a brief discussion of the relationship of the present work to wild character varieties and the Hitchin system, a subject explored in parallel \cite{STWZ} and subsequent \cite{Sh2} work.
 The stack $\cM_1(\Lambda)$ is not proper, and so its Poincar\'e series cannot be expected to be symmetric.
 But, again because the space is noncompact, the weight series differs from the Poincar\'e series.
 It follows from the above result and the $q \to -q^{-1}$ symmetry of the HOMFLY polynomial that, curiously, the weight series is symmetric.
-The same phenomenon was observed by Hausel and Rodrigues-Villegas in character varieties of surfaces \cite{HRV}.
+The same phenomenon was observed by Hausel and Rodrigues-Villegas in character varieties of surfaces \cite[Cor.
+1.1.4]{HRV}.

 The symmetry of the weight polynomials is the beginning of a series of conjectures about the cohomology of the character varieties of surfaces, the strongest of which is currently the ``P = W'' conjecture \cite{dCHM}.
 This asserts that the weight filtration (after re-indexing) on the cohomology of the (twisted) character variety of a surface can be identified with the perverse Leray filtration associated to the moduli space of Higgs bundles on a Riemann surface with the same underlying topological surface.
-The (unfiltered) cohomologies of these spaces are identified by the nonabelian Hodge theorem, which gives a diffeomorphism between the character variety and the moduli of Higgs bundles \cite{Co, Do, Hi, Si}.
+The (unfiltered) cohomologies of these spaces are identified by the nonabelian Hodge theorem, which gives a diffeomorphism between the character variety and the moduli of Higgs bundles \cite{Do,Hi,Co, Si} .

-In the case of the link of a plane curve singularity, there is a natural candidate for a ``P = W'' conjecture for $\cM_1$, suggested by the relation between HOMFLY polynomial of such a curve singularity to moduli of sheaves on the curve \cite{OS, MY, MiSh, DSV, DHS, M}.
-Specifically, taking $C$ to be a locally planar rational curve with a unique singularity, $\overline{J}(C)$ be its compactified Jacobian, and $K$ the link of the singularity, we know
+For the link of a plane curve singularity, there is a natural candidate for a ``P = W'' conjecture for $\cM_1$, suggested by the relation between HOMFLY polynomial of such a curve singularity to moduli of sheaves on the curve \cite{OS, MY, MiSh, DSV, DHS, M}.
+If $C$ is a rational curve with a unique planar singularity, the cohomology of its compactified Jacobian carries a canonical filtration $P_{\leq i}$.
+It is the perverse Leray filtration induced by a family (any family: \cite[\S 3.8]{MY} or \cite[\S 6]{MiSh}) of relative compactified Jacobians with smooth total space.
+It is known that